 "I stand on the shoulders of those who created majesty in the face of tragedy.
-My body, & emotions are shaped by joy and pain; the study of dance and yoga; my mind, sharpened by inspiration gained from the literary arts, investigative journalists, historians and anthropologists.
+My body, & emotions are shaped by joy and pain; the study of dance and yoga; my mind is sharpened by inspiration gained from the literary arts, investigative journalists, historians and anthropologists.
 Whether curating an exhibit, formulating a hair product, or producing a project, I know my blessings originate from God--The Divine Union--The Creative Force.

 Oshalla Diana Marcus